 Contained within the foregrip of the frame is the marker’s hyper, air-pressure regulator to allow for quick adjustments on the field.
 This piece of technology permits the gun itself to maintain higher output air pressure on even the most brittle of tournament paints.

 The gun itself is fully programmable for all firing modes since it is electronic, and it has an external hose connecting the handle to the foregrip.

 Again, the Dye Rize CZR is the most well-balanced gun under $500 on the market and will serve you well for as long as your body is capable of handling it.

 The frame itself weighs only a little over three pounds and allows for accurate shooting well over one-hundred and fifty feet.
-The Tippmann A-5 is suitable not only for those just beginning to get into the sport, but well-experienced players as well.
+The Tippmann A-5 is suitable not only for those just beginning to get into the sport but for well-experienced players as well.

 With its durable frame and easy-to-use mechanics, you’ll find yourself loving this gun as much as you love paintball.
 On the left side of the gun’s frame is the safety switch, allowing for a quick and easy way to make sure no one will get bonked by accident.

 It has an ambidextrous grip with an enlarged foregrip for more balance, as well as an external air hose for easy customization and maintenance.
 The Tippmann A-5’s barrel is an eight-and-a-half-inch tube with a one-hundred-dollar accuracy guarantee and a revolutionary noise reduction system built-in.